arocull/BoneJuice/README.md

 The Blender Development plugin is really helpful with it's built-in debugger.
 Press F1, and run `>Blender: Build and Start` to debug.
 The workspace configuration should be set up for you already.

+If the debugger is failing to install modules, you may check out this thread [here](https://github.com/JacquesLucke/blender_vscode/issues/99) (I had to run `/home/usrname/.../blender-3.1.0-linux-x64/3.1/python/bin/python3.10 -m ensurepip` before I could use the debugger in Blender 3.1).

 # Tools
 ## Surface Bone Placer
 While editing an Armature, go to `Add > Place Surface Bones`.
 If you would like the bones you place to fall under a parent, make the parent bone active before running this tool.